van-Wezel/personalsite/internships.md

 ## Internships

-Options for Bachelor- and Master internships
+There are several options for both Bachelor- and Master internships at the research group of Richard van Wezel.
+At Radboud University he is head of the research group of visual neuroscience, at the Donders Institute for Brain, Cognition, and Behaviour.
+The main research theme is "Action, Perception, and Control".

 Also have a look at previous [publications](https://van-wezel.github.io/personalsite/publications.html)